digideskio/zerver/README.md

 # Zerver
 __Zerver__ is a simple, scalable, restful api framework for [golang](http://golang.org).

-It's mainly designed for restful api service, without session, template, cookie support, etc..
+It's mainly designed for restful api service, without session, template support, etc..
 But you can still use it as a web framework by easily hack it.
 Documentation can be found at [godoc.org](godoc.org/github.com/cosiner/zerver), and each file contains a component, all api about this component is defined there.

-### Install
+##### Install
 `go get github.com/cosiner/zerver`

-### Features
+##### Features
 * RESTFul Route
 * Tree-based mux/router, support route group
-* Filter(also known as middleware) Chain supported
+* Filter(also known as middleware) Chain support
 * Interceptor supported
-* Builtin WebSocket supported
+* Builtin WebSocket support
-* Builtin Task supported
+* Builtin Task support
-* Resource Marshaler/Unmarshaler
+* Resource Marshal/Unmarshal
+* Request/Response Wrap

-### Getting Started
+##### Getting Started
 ```Go
 package main